alan-turing-institute/mogp-emulator/docs/methods/thread/ThreadTopicSensitivityAnalysis.rst

 of its inputs represent quantities in the real world.
-The simulator output :math:`f(x)` is intended to predict the value of some aspect of the real phenomenon when the corresponding real quantities take values :math:`\strut x`.
+The simulator output :math:`f(x)` is intended to predict the value of some aspect of the real phenomenon when the corresponding real quantities take values :math:`x`.
 So in principle we may wish to consider SA in which the simulator is replaced by reality.
 This may be developed in a later version of this toolkit.